patrickmineault/research_code/docs/slides/05-social.md

     * One person drives, one person co-pilots
     * Learn how at NMA2021!
     * [CoCalc](https://cocalc.com/) and [DeepNote](https://deepnote.com/) can do this remotely.
-* Set up study groupwith fellow programmers ([event suggestions from Mozilla](http://mozillascience.github.io/studyGroupHandbook/event-types.html)).
+* Set up study group with fellow programmers ([event suggestions from Mozilla](http://mozillascience.github.io/studyGroupHandbook/event-types.html)).

 # Set up a review circle